liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/using-alloyui-form-validator-in-a-portlet.markdown

           }
         }

+Now it's time to enjoy the fruits of your labor!
 Redeploy your portlet and break the `required` and `rangeLength` rules to see your custom messages.
-The rule to remember, no pun intended, when it comes to the `fieldStrings` attribute is that you can write a custom message for any rule that has been setup in the `rules` attribute.
-With the addition of the `fieldStrings` attribute, here is what the `firstname` field for your portlet should look like, after breaking the rules:
+The rule to remember (no pun intended) when it comes to the `fieldStrings` attribute is that you can write a custom message for any rule that has been setup in the `rules` attribute.
+With the addition of the `fieldStrings` attribute, here is what the `firstname` field for your portlet should look like once you break the rules:

 ![Figure 1: Here is a look at the `aui-form-validator` in a portlet with the `fieldStrings` attribute configured and the `showAllMessages` attribute set to true.](../../images/alloyui-form-validator-in-a-portlet.png)

-As you can see, AUI Form Validator is a no-brainer when it comes to form validation!
+As you can see, using the AlloyUI Form Validator is a no-brainer when it comes time for form validation!

 ## Next Steps

  [Using AlloyUI Carousel in a Portlet](http://dev.liferay.com/tutorials/-/knowledge_base/using-alloyui-carousel-in-your-portlet-lp-6-2-develop-tutorial)